lyteword/chspurgeon-tod/volume-3/psalm-61.md

 **Verses 5, 8.**

-1\.Vows heard in heaven.
+1\.
+Vows heard in heaven.

-2\.Vows to be carefully fulfilled on earth.
+2\.
+Vows to be carefully fulfilled on earth.

 **Verse 5.** (*second clause* ).

-1\.They that fear God have a "heritage."
+1\.
+They that fear God have a "heritage."

-2\.This heritage is "given."
+2\.
+This heritage is "given."

-3\.We may know that we possess it. *William Jay.*
+3\.
+We may know that we possess it. *William Jay.*

 **Verse 6.** Our King, his eternal existence, our personal joy in this, and our joy for our descendants.

 **Verses 4, 7.**

-1\.My privilege, *I will abide* (Ps 61:4).
+1\.
+My privilege, *I will abide* (Ps 61:4).

-2\.The ground of it, *He shall abide,* etc. (Ps 61:7).
+2\.
+The ground of it, *He shall abide,* etc. (Ps 61:7).

 **Verses 5, 8.**

-1\.Vows heard in heaven.
+1\.
+Vows heard in heaven.

-2\.Vows to be carefully fulfilled on earth.
+2\.
+Vows to be carefully fulfilled on earth.